Delatolla-lab/PHESD/README.md

 ## Description

-The repository is used to store Canadian wastewater and other environmental surveillance data using the Environmental Surveillance for Public Health Open Data Model ([ESPH-ODM](https://github.com/Big-Life-Lab/ODM)).
+The repository is used to store Canadian wastewater and other environmental surveillance data using the Public Health Environmental Surveillance Open Data Model ([PHES-ODM](https://github.com/Big-Life-Lab/PHES-ODM)).

 ## Background